Zapit-Optostim/zapit_CAD/Parts_List.md

 * [MatchBox 450nm 60 mW](https://integratedoptics.com/cw-lasers/450-nm-lasers/450-nm-laser-diode;-free-space) at about 1600 GBP.
 * [MatchBox 488nm 40 mW](https://integratedoptics.com/cw-lasers/488-nm-lasers/488-nm-laser-diode;-free-space) at about 1600 GBP.

+All the laser really needs is the ability to control power with an analog input and a linear power/control input response.
+Bandwidth of about 200,000 kHz or above should be enough.
 Other companies to consider include [Toptica](https://www.toptica.com/products/single-mode-diode-lasers) and [RPMC Lasers](https://www.rpmclasers.com/product/lbx-488-xxx-csb/).
 You can also look into [Changchun Optoelectronics](www.cnilaser.com/blue_laser473.htm) but be cautious as we have tried some of their cheaper lasers in the past and found them to be unstable.
 YMMV, though, and they are reasonably priced so might be worth a look.